Nicola Sturgeon unveils case for Scottish independence

 Mr Harvie said Scotland "could chart a different future" with independence and set out a vision for a greener, fairer and more prosperous Scotland.

+Downing Street again rejected the case for an independence referendum.
 The prime minister's spokesman said: "The UK government's position is that now is not the time to be talking about another referendum."

 He added: "We are confident that the people of Scotland want and expect their governments to be working together to focus on issues like the global cost-of-living challenges, war in Europe and the issues that matter to their families and their communities."